-- Cover page to include: Title of Design; team member(s) name(s) and status (undergraduates or graduates); advisor(s) name(s) and university attending. - Executive Summary 1 page. - Table of Contents with page numbers referenced for each section and appendix. - Problem Statement and Background on the Design Challenge being addressed.
+- Cover page to include: Title of Design; team member(s) name(s) and status (undergraduates or graduates); advisor(s) name(s) and university attending. - Executive Summary 1 page.
+This section must include a statement of the problem being solved, brief background information on the topic, a short explanation of the process undertaken to arrive at the solution and the solution itself. - Table of Contents with page numbers referenced for each section and appendix. - Problem Statement and Background on the Design Challenge being addressed.
 This section should demonstrate that the individual or team has a clear understanding of the issues surrounding the design challenge as well as current conditions and state-of-the-art approaches. - Summary of Literature Review.
 This is an overview of what was gleaned from the literature review with a discussion of primary sources and their influence on the design.
 Specific reference citations are to be provided in Appendix F. - Individual or Team's Problem Solving Approach to the Design Challenge.
 This section should include a thorough description of individual's or team's work including a description of both interdisciplinary and systems engineering approaches as appropriate to solving the problem. - Safety Risk Assessment: The FAA promotes a culture of safety throughout all its operations.
 Examine existing FAA safety management system guidance as it relates to your proposed design solution.
 Consider inherent risks and describe how these risks should be addressed to ensure safe operations.
 Be sure to reference Introduction to Safety Management Systems for Airport Operators (FAA Advisory Circular 150/5200-37) and FAA Safety Management System Manual available under the Resources section of the Competition website.
 See video with additional guidance on this section at the Competition website. - Description of how the technical aspects of the Design Challenge are addressed through drawings, mockups, computer codes, etc. as appropriate to provide evidence of a thorough design process. - Description of interactions with airport operators and industry experts in the design process.
 Be explicit.
 Identify contacts and interactions.
 This is a required Competition component.
+Please Note: This should be included in Appendix C.